jjhelfman/PDF-to-Image/README.md

     - 300 res : ~ 2 sec per pg (much lower quality)

 2. pdfToImage_pdf2image.py uses the pdf2image and Pillow modules, as well as the Poppler library.
 This script converts to PNG format.
-    > This script may be more difficult to use due to the separate installation of the Poppler library.
+    > This script may be more difficult to use due to the separate installation of the Poppler library and imaging libraries.
+Pillow is just a repackaged, updated version of the Python Imaging Library (PIL), because the original maintainers of the PIL stopped working on it a long time ago.
     > This script should only be ran if PNG outputs are needed - the script may perform a couple seconds faster per page than the wand script.

 ## Instructions